Tips For Handling Crowds in Outdoor Spaces

-Even heavy crowds will start to thin the further you get off the beaten path.
-This can mean hiking in a little further on popular trails or driving in to the deeper corners of parks and protected areas.
+Even heavy crowds will start to thin the farther you get off the beaten path.
+This can mean hiking in a little farther on popular trails or driving in to the deeper corners of parks and protected areas.
 Generally, heading to the areas just on the outskirts of the most popular trails, viewpoints, and areas will mean a little more solitude.
 This also helps to disperse visitors, and so impacts, across a larger area, meaning less cumulative impacts over time.

 Explore Outside of Iconic Areas